Unity-Technologies/AssetBundles-Browser/Documentation/com.unity.assetbundlebrowser.md

 ### Troubleshooting

-* *Can't rename or delet a specific bundle.* This is occasionally caused when first adding this tool to an existing project.
+* *Can't rename or delete a specific bundle.* This is occasionally caused when first adding this tool to an existing project.
 Please force a reimport of your assets through the Unity menu system to refresh the data.

 ### External Tool Integration
 Other tools that generate asset bundle data can choose to integrate with the browser.
 Currently the primary example is the [Asset Bundle Graph Tool](https://bitbucket.org/Unity-Technologies/assetbundlegraphtool).
 If integrations are detected, then a selection bar will appear near the top of the browser.
 It will allow you to select the Default data source (Unity's AssetDatabase) or an integrated tool.
 If none are detected, the selector is not present, though you can add it by right-clicking on the tab header and selecting "Custom Sources".

 # Usage - Build

 The Build tab provides basic build functionality to get you started using asset bundles.
-In most profressional scenarios, users will end up needing a more advanced build setup.
+In most professional scenarios, users will end up needing a more advanced build setup.
 All are welcome to use the build code in this tool as a starting point for writing their own once this no longer meets their needs.
 For the most part, the options here are directly tied to the options the engine expects in [BuildAssetBundleOptions](https://docs.unity3d.com/ScriptReference/BuildAssetBundleOptions.html).
 Interface:

 * *Build Target* - Platform the bundles will be built for